Article Summary: Mount Rainier National Park Facts

 Rising to 14,408 feet, Mount Rainier is the fourth highest mountain in the contiguous United States.
 It is approximately 11,000 feet above its immediate base.
 It covers 100 square miles, which is one-fourth of the area of the park.

-Climbing Mount Rainier is not for the faint hearted.
+Climbing Mount Rainier is not for the faint-of-heart.
 Each year, thousands attempt to reach the top which rises to almost three miles high.
 It’s sometimes called “the mountain that was God.”

 4. The First Successful Ascent Of Mount Rainier